bassclefstudio/AppModel/README.md

 # Mvvm-Libraries
-Contains a .NET Standard, platform-agnostic library for creating the models, services, and view-models for cross-platform applications.
+A .NET Standard, platform-agnostic library for creating the models, services, and view-models for cross-platform applications.